Thanks to Anonymous Donor and All Supporters

-Board Chair Jeff Love expressed his excitement about this gift that will support the work that the Ithaca Youth Bureau does since it confirms that we’re being effective.
-“As we face a challenging time when vital youth development programming is in jeopardy of being defunded, we must look within ourselves to meet the moment, and I see our donors and community doing just that.”
+Board Chair Jeff Love expressed his excitement about this gift from someone who believes the FIYB and IYB missions help ensure our community’s children and youth have safe and healthy recreational and youth development opportunities.
+“As we face challenging times when vital youth development programming is in jeopardy of being defunded, we must look within ourselves to meet the moment, and I see our donors and community doing just that.”

 Allen Green believes the timing is great because “our young people and their families have lots of challenges to deal with and this funding enables us to provide important support to the IYB.”